Ladder determinantal varieties and their symbolic blowups: Chamfering ladders

 Since $\R^s_{R''}(I_t(L''))$ is Noetherian \cite{brunsconca98}, so is $\R^s_R(I_\ttt(L))[y_1,\ldots,y_d,y_1^{-1},\ldots y_c^{-1}]$.
 As $\R^s_R(I_\ttt(L))$ is a direct summand of the latter, we conclude that it is itself Noetherian. \end{proof}

-\begin{remark} Unnmixed ladder determinantal ideals define $F$-rational singularities in characteristic $p\gg0$, and rational singularities in characteristic zero, by work of Conca and Herzog \cite{concaherzog1997}.
-It follows from \autoref{coroll_chamfer} that this is also true for unmixed ladder determinantal ideals since being $F$-rational or having rational singularities localize, and because if $S$ is a ring and $x$ is an indeterminate one has that $S$ is $F$-rational (resp. has rational singularities) if and only if $S[x]$ is $F$-rational (resp. has rational singularities). \end{remark}
+\begin{remark} Unmixed ladder determinantal ideals define $F$-rational singularities in characteristic $p\gg0$, and rational singularities in characteristic zero, by work of Conca and Herzog \cite{concaherzog1997}.
+It follows from \autoref{coroll_chamfer} that this is also true for mixed ladder determinantal ideals since being $F$-rational or having rational singularities localizes, and because if $S$ is a ring and $x$ is an indeterminate, one has that $S$ is $F$-rational (resp. has rational singularities) if and only if $S[x]$ is $F$-rational (resp. has rational singularities). \end{remark}